Palloza: Origin

-The palloza is pre-Roman.
-Pallozas have similarities with the Iron Age round houses of the Castro culture in Galicia and in Chysauster in Cornwall.

-Castro of Chano (municipality of Peranzanes (Province of León).
-Detail of one of the buildings.
-Inside can see the home.
+Ruins of the hillfort (castro) of Santa María de Cervantes, in the Province of Lugo.
+Historians regard pallozas as an evolution of the dwellings of the Castro culture.

+The typology of round dwellings with thatched roofs dates back to prehistoric times and bears a strong resemblance to the circular structures of the Castro culture in the northwest of the Iberian Peninsula and other Iron Age cultures in Atlantic Europe.
+However, while houses in castros were inhabited only by humans, in pallozas people lived alongside their belongings and animals in the same space, which was considerably larger than those in castros.

 Its name is actually a corruption of the Galician word "pallaza", first used in the late 19th century by ethnographers such as German Fritz Krüger, who was referring to the material used to make the roof.
 The traditional name of these buildings is in fact casa de teito or casa de teitu.

 The term palloza (spelled palhoça) is also used in the Portuguese language, where it describes a type of small cabin built with wood and thatched roof.

-Today
+Preservation and current uses

-Municipal palloza in Balboa (León).
-It is used as bar and restaurant.
+Municipal palloza in Balboa (León), used as bar and restaurant.

-Pallozas were used until the second half of the 20th century, when improved communications brought modern building concepts to the area.
-Pallozas survive in Galicia, comarca of Os Ancares, and in several areas of Candín and western Asturias.
-The remarkable pallozas in the Bierzan town of Campo del Agua was largely destroyed by a fire in the mid 1980s.
-The most famous may be that of Piornedo, which since the 1970s has been an ethnographic museum.
+Pallozas were used until the second half of the 20th century, when improvements in communications brought modern materials and architectural concepts to the area.
+At the time, pallozas were perceived by their inhabitants as symbols of backwardness and poverty, which contributed to their gradual abandonment.

+However, towards the end of the 20th century, these dwellings began to be recognised for their ethnographic value.
+Pallozas can still be found in the Ancares region of Galicia, western Asturias and northwest León.
+The remarkable pallozas in the Bierzan town of Campo del Agua were largely destroyed by a fire in the summer of 1989.
+One of the best-preserved groups of pallozas can be found in Piornedo, a village in Galicia which has been an open-air ethnographic museum since the 1970s.
 New pallozas are used mainly as holiday homes, even in remote areas, where they were not traditionally used.